How to Get Scholarships for Adult Students

-According to Sallie Mae’s director of college bound outreach Stacy Wriston, scholarships can be awarded based on merit or a student’s community involvement ethnicity or religious affiliation.
-“Scholarships are typically awarded on an annual basis,” explains Wriston.
-“While the federal and state governments award some scholarships the majority of funds are awarded by the institution in which students enroll and by private organizations.”
+“Scholarships are typically awarded on an annual basis,” explains Sally Wriston, director of college bound outreach at Sallie Mae.
+“While the federal and state governments award some scholarships, the majority of funds are awarded by the institution in which students enroll and by private organizations.”

-“Colleges and universities offer merit-based scholarships that recognize a student’s academic athletic or artistic talents; some even offer full tuition scholarships often called trustee or presidential scholarships,” explains college admissions expert Dr. Katherine Cohen, CEO and founder of IvyWise an internationally recognized college admissions counseling company.
-“Heritage and professional organizations corporations community businesses churches and civic groups all offer scholarships too.
+Dr. Katherine Cohen, CEO and founder of IvyWise, an internationally recognized college admissions counseling company, explains, “Heritage and professional organizations, corporations, community businesses, churches and civic groups all offer scholarships, too.
 Each scholarship fund has different criteria and uses a different evaluation process.
 Often they will look at your GPA and test scores and many may require an activities resume essay recommendation letters and an interview.”

 Cohen advises students to apply to as many “good fit” scholarships as possible.
 “Remember every little bit counts,” she says “and it all adds up!”

 How to Find Scholarships